The Education Pipeline: How Art Schools Reproduce the Hierarchy

 3.2 Who Can Afford the Credential: Racial and Income Stratification

 NCES enrollment data for graduate programs in visual and performing arts shows consistent underrepresentation of students from lower-income backgrounds and persistent racial disparities.
-The Mellon Foundation’s Art Museum Staff Demographic Survey, which tracks arts professionals rather than MFA students directly, provides a proxy: 72 percent of museum curatorial and education staff in major US institutions are white, and the Mellon data documents that arts professional pipelines — which flow through MFA programs — remain racially stratified at both the entry and senior levels.
+The Mellon Foundation’s Art Museum Staff Demographic Survey, which tracks arts professionals rather than MFA students directly, provides a proxy: in the survey’s 2015 baseline, 72 percent of all museum staff — and 84 percent of curators, conservators, educators, and leadership — were white non-Hispanic; by 2022 the leadership figure had fallen only to 73 percent, and the Mellon data documents that arts professional pipelines — which flow through MFA programs — remain racially stratified at both the entry and senior levels.
 The SNAAP data on arts graduate alumni shows that first-generation college students and students who reported high debt burdens were significantly more likely to leave arts practice within five years of graduation than students from higher-income backgrounds.
 The financial structure of the MFA is a filter.
 It is not the only filter, but it operates consistently in the same direction as the others documented in this series.

 3.3 The Adjunct Trap: The MFA Pipeline and Contingent Academic Labor

 The most consistently underreported consequence of the MFA industrial complex is the labor market it feeds.
-Every year, American MFA programs graduate approximately 6,000 students with terminal degrees in studio art.
+Every year, American programs confer roughly 3,000 master’s degrees in fine and studio arts — roughly 6,600 counting design, photography, and film.
 Every year, the number of new tenure-track positions in studio art at American colleges and universities is a small fraction of that number.
-The CAA’s annual faculty job listings have documented a long-term decline in tenure-track studio art positions since the 2008 financial crisis from which the academic job market in the humanities and fine arts never fully recovered.
+Tenure-track hiring in studio art contracted after the 2008 financial crisis and never recovered — the AAUP’s analyses of federal appointment data document the shift of American college teaching onto contingent contracts, and the CAA Career Center’s annual volume of tenure-track studio listings runs to a small fraction of the terminal degrees conferred each year.
 The gap between MFA graduates and available tenure-track positions is not a temporary mismatch.
 It is a permanent structural feature of the system.

 The graduates who do not obtain tenure-track positions — the majority — face a labor market that the MFA has both qualified them for and overproduced them into: adjunct teaching.
 Adjunct faculty at American colleges and universities are contingent academic workers: hired on a course-by-course or semester-by-semester basis, without tenure, usually without benefits, and at pay rates that have remained largely flat in real terms for two decades.
-The American Association of University Professors documents median adjunct pay of approximately $3,500 per course section, with significant variation by institution type and region.
+The American Association of University Professors documents average adjunct pay of approximately $3,500 per course section, with significant variation by institution type and region.
 An adjunct teaching a full-time course load — four courses per semester, eight per year — earns approximately $28,000 before taxes, without health insurance, retirement contributions, or job security.
-This is below the median earnings of all full-year, full-time workers documented in the NEA workforce data referenced in Designed to Fail.
+This is below the median earnings of all full-year, full-time workers documented in the NEA workforce data referenced in Designed to Fail: A History of Gender Inequality, Pay Disparity, and the Art/Craft Divide.

-Approximately 70 percent of all instruction at American colleges and universities is now delivered by contingent faculty — adjuncts, visiting instructors, and lecturers without tenure.
+Sixty-eight percent of faculty members at American colleges and universities held contingent appointments as of fall 2021 — the AAUP’s analysis of the federal data.
 In the arts and humanities, the figure is higher.
 The MFA system produces graduates who are credentialed for and often funneled into this contingent labor market, having taken on significant debt to obtain the credential, at pay rates that do not allow that debt to be meaningfully serviced.
 The institutions that train the adjuncts benefit from the oversupply: a large pool of credentialed, often desperate MFA graduates willing to teach for $3,500 a course keeps the cost of arts instruction low and the institution’s credential intact without the obligation of tenure.

 3.4 The Cui Bono of the MFA Industrial Complex